- Windows 11’s Search indexing was turned off error will affect your performance.

 - Next, double-click the Windows Search service.

-- Select Automatic on the Startup type drop-down menu if the service is disabled.
+- Select Automatic on the Startup type drop-down menu.

 - Repeat the steps above to enable and start the Background Tasks Infrastructure Service and Remote Procedure Call services if required.